 Who is Manohar Parrikar?
-The technocrat-turned politician
+The technocrat-turned politician, BJP's most 'demanded man'

 The Goa Chief Minister was tipped to be part of the Modi Government when it took office on May 26 but he had apparently refused to join.
 Parrikar had said that he would not like to jump into national politics and that he would rather retire from Goa.

-Parrikar is a widower after having lost his wife 12 years ago.
+Parrikar was a widower after having lost his wife 12 years ago.